guitarvydas/guitarvydas.github.io/_posts/2023-11-29-Software Simplicity.md

 		- shared memory need not be supported by default
 			- "thread safety", et al, just dissolves
 				- "thread safety", et al, is just accidental complexity due to the misuse of the idea of sharing memory, thinking that this is necessary
-		- Garbage Collection, in extreme forms, not needed
+		- Garbage Collection, except the Biblical Flood method, not needed
 		- Operating Systems not needed
 	- in 1950, hardware could only easily support non-overlapping grids of small bitmaps (aka "characters")
 		- hence, in 1950, it made sense to develop text-only programming languages